TylerBerzzz/Wheezer/README.md

 # Conclusion
 + Our graph compares nicely with the Doctors graph.
 Our results are not identical because we do not have a medically accurate instrument with required margins of error; however, the results correlate very well!

+# Future Improvements?
+It is possible that future iterations of Wheezer could also include a parallel measurement using a hot-wire anemometer to cover the low flow range while the venturi covers the upper range.
+Future iterations of Wheezer will also be able to save the patients data to their phone to track lung strengthening or deterioration over time.
+The instrument will also be redesigned for greater portability and convenience in maintenance.

 # Datasheets
 SM5812: http://www.mouser.com/ds/2/589/SM5812-254991.pdf